Other Cool Programmes

 Can a school ever have too many options when it comes to improving the health and fitness of our youth?
 We think not.

-Here’s a few we have found on our journeys and which are mostly provided online, so have more of a global applicability.
+Here’s a few we have found on our journeys relevant to this 10+ age group, and which are mostly provided online, so have more of a global applicability.
 Word of warning, we haven’t tried all of these ourselves.

 For more ideas check out our Research and Insights page where we mention Burn2Learn, some walking programmes and a few other interesting efforts that are still in trial phase.